Skip to main content

 What ZYN's FDA Status Actually Is

-ZYN (manufactured by Swedish Match) received FDA Modified Risk Tobacco Product (MRTP) marketing authorisation in 2024.
+ZYN (manufactured by Swedish Match (2024)) received FDA Modified Risk Tobacco Product (MRTP) marketing authorisation in 2024, following its earlier FDA (2025) Premarket Tobacco Product Application approval for 20 ZYN products.
 This means:

 • Not a drug: ZYN is regulated as a tobacco product, not a pharmaceutical.
 FDA approval does not mean it's "safe"—it means the company can make certain comparative harm claims.